nouani7/AdMob-ANE-IOS/README.md

 > Building or exporting the iOS application on **Windows** may cause **code-signing, packaging, linker, or IPA validation errors**, especially when using native iOS ANEs and frameworks.
 >
 > For the most reliable iOS build process, use **macOS with Xcode and the required AIR SDK environment**.

+# 🧩 SDKs and Native Libraries

+The iOS implementation is based on the **latest available stable Google Mobile Ads SDK for iOS used by this project**, together with the corresponding Google User Messaging Platform SDK.

+This ANE is built using the following technologies and SDKs:

+- **Google Mobile Ads SDK for iOS:** `13.10.0`
+- **Google User Messaging Platform (UMP) SDK for iOS:** `3.1.0`
+- **Apple App Tracking Transparency (ATT):** Apple iOS SDK / Framework
+- **Adobe AIR SDK:** `51.4.1.1`
+- **Adobe AIR Native Extension API:** Included with Adobe AIR SDK

+The native iOS implementation uses Google's Google Mobile Ads SDK and User Messaging Platform SDK together with Apple's native frameworks and the Adobe AIR Native Extension API.

+The Google libraries are integrated on the native iOS side of the ANE rather than implemented in ActionScript.

+> The exact Google SDK version should be kept synchronized with the version used when building the ANE.
+The repository should document the exact version in the release/build information whenever a new SDK version is integrated.

 # 2️⃣0️⃣ License and Third-Party Software